BedCrabDev/DFWiki/index.md

 # Welcome to the DF Wiki!

-This wiki is still WIP, and verry broken.
+This wiki is still WIP, and might be broken.

 ## Navigate